lunchbag/hugo-blog/content/posts/fukuoka.md

 ### Supermarkets

 The supermarkets in Fukuoka will be sorely missed when we leave– the asian grocery store in Markham do not compare.
-Very affordable Japanese ingredients make it very easy to experiment with cooking new dishes that would normally cost me $20 just for the raw ingredients back home (I'm referring mainly to kelp, bonito flakes, and sake).
+Very affordable Japanese ingredients remove barriers to experimenting with new dishes that would normally cost $20 just for the raw ingredients back home (I'm referring mainly to kelp, bonito flakes, and sake).

-In my opinion, supermarket sushi here is comparable to lower mid-tier sushi restaurants back home in Toronto.
-The kicker though is that the value is amazing.
+In my opinion, the quality of supermarket sushi here is comparable to lower mid-tier sushi restaurants back home in Toronto, though the value simply cannot be ebat.
 On top of that, if you go after 7:30pm, most of the sushi and sashimi will be discounted and if you get lucky, you get a coveted second discount sticker!

 ![](/uploads/MVIMG_20190124_202222.jpg)
+<span class="caption">Delicious double-discounted supermarket sushi!
+Both

 Furthermore, the selection of yuzu products is unbelievable.
 For the uninitiated, yuzu is a very flavourful citrus fruit popular in Japan and Korea.
 Its peel and zest can enhance any dish, soup, cocktail, cake– you name it.
 Since arriving in Japan, we've discovered so many more applications of this fruit, most notably in sauces and condiments!
 Yuzu kosho (柚子胡椒) is a paste made from chili pepers and yuzu peels and is wonderfully addicting to add to any meats.
 Yuzu ponzu and yuzu ichimi (Japanese chili pepper seasoning) are also among our pantry.
 Not to mention, our favorite つけ麺 (tsukemen, dipping ramen noodle) uses yuzu in their soup!
 We'll definitely be bringing back yuzu products in our suitcases.